maddalisushmitha/Pewlett-Hackard-Analysis/README.md

 ![T](https://github.com/maddalisushmitha/Pewlett-Hackard-Analysis/blob/main/Images%20for%20readme/Total_count.png)

--No, there are not enough employees to mentor as there only 1549 staff to metor the in coming staff who are 90398
+- No, there are not enough employees to mentor as there only 1549 staff to metor the in coming staff who are 90398